symphonyoss/clj-symphony/.github/CONTRIBUTING.md

 a [Foundation CLA](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Legal+Requirements#LegalRequirements-ContributorLicenseAgreement)
 in place, and there are [additional legal requirements](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Legal+Requirements) that must also be met.**

+_NOTE:_ Commits and pull requests to FINOS repositories will only be accepted from those contributors with an active, executed Individual Contributor License Agreement (ICLA) with FINOS OR who are covered under an existing and active Corporate Contribution License Agreement (CCLA) executed with FINOS.
+Commits from individuals not covered under an ICLA or CCLA will be flagged and blocked by the FINOS Clabot tool.
+Please note that some CCLAs require individuals/employees to be explicitly named on the CCLA.

 PRs submitted to the clj-symphony project will be automatically scanned for a FINOS CLA.
 If a CLA is not found, you will be prompted to complete one.
 Further details on this process are described [here](https://www.finos.org/blog/meet-cla-bot-our-ip-compliance-minion).

+*Need an ICLA?
+Unsure if you are covered under an existing CCLA?
+Email [help@finos.org](mailto:help@finos.org)*

 # Contributing Issues